fusionalliance/starter-kit/README.md

 - See the [SCSS README](assets/scss/README.md) for more information

 ### Scripts
-- dev - easiest way to start development
+- `dev` - easiest way to start development
+- `lint` - check your code for lint
-- pre-commit - configured to run locally before you commit.
+- `pre-commit` - configured to run locally before you commit.
 Uses Husky

 ## FAQ